Resources to guide students through the National History Day process!

 Learn About the Theme

 Every year, National History Day selects a theme.
-This year the theme is “Communication in History: The Key to Understanding.”
+This year the theme is “Debate and Diplomacy in History: Success, Failures, Consequences.”
 Themes help historians identify connections across time periods and places.
 Think of the theme as a magnifying glass into a topic.
 The theme magnifies a specific event, person, or issue to help you focus on, learn about, and draw conclusions based on your research and investigation.
 Every NHD topic should connect to the theme in a meaningful way.
 The theme is intentionally broad so that you can explore topics from local, national, and world history topics from any historical time period.

 Select Your Topic